GIRLS FESTIVAL FORMAT & RULES

 THESE RULES APPLY TO THE GIRLS END OF SEASON TOURNAMENT (FESTIVAL) ONLY. - THEY DO NOT APPLY TO THE BOYS TOURNAMENT.

-At the end of the regular season, all teams are placed in a Festival division based upon their league record.
-By checking the master schedule, you can determine your team’s playing times and fields.
+At the end of the regular season, all teams are placed in a Festival Group based upon their league record.
+By checking the master schedule, you can determine your team’s playing times and fields

 The Festival is a three-game minimum round robin format with teams accumulating points as follows:

-Teams are then ranked within their division according to the points they earn.
-There are no playoffs within a division or with other divisions.
+Teams are then ranked within their Group according to the points they earn.
+There are no playoffs within a Group or with other Groups.

-If, at the conclusion of division play, there are ties within divisions, ties will be broken as follows:
+If, at the conclusion of Group play, there are ties within Groups, ties will be broken as follows: